gorkafraga/guidesbook/_sources/intro.md

-# Welcome to Neurolinguistics guides
+# Neurolinguistics guides

-Here we include our lab's quick guides for the different tools we use.
-Each page contains some quick notes andto more detailed references
+Here we include quick notes on different tools we use in Neurolinguistics.
+Most of the guides are written for internal use and contain quick notes and links to more detailed documentation

 ```{tableofcontents}
 ```